FairadayDream/ranch-dressing/README.md

-# Humanrights-site just a playful aesthetic
+# HumanRights-site just a playful aesthetic